mulle-sde/mulle-sde/README.md

 ## Documentation

+The basic principle in mulle-sde is the Edit-Reflect-Craft cycle

+### ERC : Edit - Reflect - Craft

+#### Edit
+You use the editor of your choice and any GUI or terminal to manage the project files.

+#### Reflect

+Changes in the filesystem are picked up by `mulle-sde reflect` and are used to update build system files and programming lanuage headers.

+#### Craft

+`mulle-sde` fetches dependencies, builds them and installs them local to your project.
+Then it will optionally also build your project.

+All commands have `help` command for usage information.
+Most commands have subcommands, that also have further help.
+E.g. `mulle-sde help` and `mulle-sde dependency help`.

-There is quite a bit of documentation in the [mulle-sde WiKi](//github.com/mulle-sde/mulle-sde/wiki).
+There is also quite a bit of documentation in the [mulle-sde WiKi](//github.com/mulle-sde/mulle-sde/wiki).

 # Commands